-With basketball as huge as it is in the Philippines, it is no surprise that there is a domestic league for local fans to wager on.
-The Philippines Basketball Association (PBA) is the top professional Filipino basketball league, and it’s one of the most popular sports leagues for bettors in the islands.
+With basketball as huge as it is in the Philippines, it’s no surprise that there’s a domestic league for local fans to wager on.
+The Philippine Basketball Association (PBA) is the top professional Filipino basketball league, and it’s one of the most popular sports leagues for bettors in the islands.

-Among Filipinos, PBA basketball betting is not as popular as betting on the NBA, mainly because MegaSportsWorld (MSW) allows NBA wagering but cannot legally offer PBA betting.
+Among Filipinos, PBA basketball betting is not as popular as betting on the NBA, mainly because MegaSportsWorld (MSW) offers countless NBA odds but only features a comparatively limited PBA betting menu.
 Still, it is a well-trafficked betting category at offshore sportsbooks, all of which consistently offer PBA odds.

 This basketball betting guide has information on how the PBA works, who the current teams are, where to legally bet on games online, and much more.